DCAN-Labs/BrainSwipes/docs/ongoing.md

 ## Setting a cronjob

 With the above configurations set, running the script `updateSamplesFromS3.js` will find all desired images.
 For users of MSI, it is recommended to use [scrontab](https://cdnis-brain.readthedocs.io/scron/) which mimics a cronjob but lets you leverage SLURM.
+Cronjobs let you run commands at regularly scheduled times.

 Here is an example of the scrontab: